-If you want to use your degree directly, consider roles with government departments such as the Department for International Trade and the Foreign & Commonwealth Office.
+If you want to use your degree directly, consider roles with government departments such as the Foreign, Commonwealth & Development Office.

 Skills for your CV

-A degree in international relations enables you to develop an awareness of states and organsiations and how they connect in the world.
+Studying for a degree in international relations allows you to understand the relationship between nations and how they connect in the world.

 You also gain skills in:

-- communicating effectively and fluently, both verbally and in writing, including an ability to translate complex ideas to a wide audience
+- effective verbal and written communication - including the ability to translate complex ideas to a wide audience

 - gathering, organising and presenting information and data from a variety of sources